mmke01404-collab/Primary/README.md

 Clone it.
 Migrate it.

-We think we’re saving the ship.
+We think we're saving the ship.

 But we preserve the ship
 and lose the sea.